-Some older disabled individuals were kept by the royal courts as court jesters to entertain the royal family.
+Some older individuals with disabilities were kept by the royal courts as court jesters to entertain the royal family.

 500 – 1300

-The Middle Ages marked a period of neglect and fear of those who were disabled.
+The Middle Ages marked a period of neglect and fear of those with disabilities.
 In 787 AD, the first asylum for abandoned infants was founded, in which most children did not survive.
 “Idiot cages” were placed in town centers to entertain town citizens.
-“Ships of Fools” were also common during this time, sailing from port to port and charging admission to view their disabled passengers.
+“Ships of Fools” were also common during this time, sailing from port to port and charging admission to view their passengers with disabilities.

 1300 – 1700